-Iraqi detainees in Michigan fear deportation
+Iraqi Christians in Michigan fear deportation

 Story highlights

-- More than 100 Iraqis in Michigan are awaiting deportation after a raid last weekend
+- More than 100 Iraqis in Michigan are awaiting deportation

-- ICE says many have criminal records; the ACLU says they have complied with their conditions of supervision
+- ACLU: They have complied with their conditions of supervision

+Detroit (CNN)Iraqi native Atheer Ali fled to Michigan as a child nearly three decades ago.
+The 40-year-old man has a tattoo of a cross on his shoulder, a nod to his faith.

+Now he fears his visible symbol of Christianity will make him a target for violence and persecution if he's deported back to the Muslim-majority nation following his detention by immigration officials in Detroit this week.

+Brianna Al-Dilami's husband is one of the seven people named in the suit.

-Detroit (CNN)Brianna Al-Dilami met her Iraqi husband the day he came to America in 1998 and they've been together ever since.
+The two met the day Ali Al-Dilami came to America in 1998, and have been together ever since.

 But her husband was arrested by US immigration officers last weekend, and she has been searching for answers about his fate, fearing he'll be sent back to Iraq.

-More than 100 Iraqis in Michigan and northern Ohio, who fall under the jurisdiction of the Immigration Customs Enforcement's Detroit office, have been targeted for deportation.
-ICE says most of them have criminal records.

-Ali Al-Dilami, Brianna's husband, is one of seven people named in a class action lawsuit filed Thursday by the ACLU of Michigan, which hopes to stop the deportations of those named in the suit and the others covered by the Detroit ICE office.

-Five of the suit's petitioners are Christian, the other two -- including Al Dilami -- are Shiite Muslims.
+The class action lawsuit filed by the ACLU of Michigan comprises five Christian petitioners and two Muslims, including Al-Dilami.

-The ACLU argues in the complaint that it is illegal to deport the detainees without giving them an opportunity to prove they could face torture or death if returned to Iraq.
+In the complaint, the ACLU argues it is illegal to deport the detainees without giving them an opportunity to prove they could face torture or death if returned to Iraq.

-The ACLU complaint was filed against Rebecca Adducci, the director of the ICE Detroit district office, and the ACLU requested a hearing on Friday for the detainees.
+The ACLU complaint was filed against Rebecca Adducci, the director of the ICE Detroit district office.
+It requested a Friday hearing for the detainees.

-Many of the Iraqis are Chaldeans, members of an Iraqi Christian group.
-Historically, they have faced problems in Muslim-majority Iraq.
+Many of the petitioners are Chaldeans, an Iraqi Christian group that has historically faced problems in Iraq.
 The Detroit metropolitan area is home to the largest US group of Chaldeans.
-Community members are fighting for the Iraqi families at risk of losing their loved ones.

-"Not only is it immoral to send people to a country where they are likely to be violently persecuted, it expressly violates United States and international law and treaties," said Kary Moss, executive director for the ACLU of Michigan in a news release.
+"Not only is it immoral to send people to a country where they are likely to be violently persecuted, it expressly violates United States and international law and treaties," Kary Moss, executive director for the ACLU of Michigan, said in a statement.
 "We are hoping that the courts will recognize the extreme danger that deportation to Iraq would pose for these individuals.
 Our immigration policy shouldn't amount to a death sentence for anyone."

-ICE has arrested 199 Iraqi nationals since May, 114 of them from Detroit last weekend, according to ICE press secretary Gillian Christensen.
+ICE has arrested 199 Iraqi nationals since May, 114 of them from Detroit , according to its press secretary Gillian Christensen.

 Iraq recently agreed to accept deportees in exchange for being removed from the countries listed in President Donald Trump's travel ban.
 That agreement triggered a shift in the focus of ICE raids, Christensen said in a statement.